mmistakes/made-mistakes-jekyll/_drafts/jekyll-static-comments.md

 date: '2016-08-11T19:33:25.928Z'
 ```

-`hidden` is used as a spam deterant.
+`hidden` is used as a spam deterant in the form of a :honeybee: honeypot.
 Because `fields[hidden]` was placed on a hidden element, the thought is a human wouldn't fill it out, but a spam bot may.
 Because we didn't include it with the other `allowedFields` in our config Staticman should reject the entry.

 `date` is captured when the entry is generated.
 It's format can be changed from `iso8601` (default), `timestamp-seconds`, or `timestamp-milliseconds`.